MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 ### Type conversions ###

-Since Q# is a strongly and staticly typed language, a value of one type can only be used as a value of another type by using an explicit call to a type conversion function.
+Since Q# is a strongly and statically typed language, a value of one type can only be used as a value of another type by using an explicit call to a type conversion function.
-This is in contrast to languages which allow for values to change types implicitly (e.g.: type promotion), or through casting.
+This is in contrast to languages which allow for values to change types implicitly (for example, type promotion), or through casting.
 As a result, type conversion functions play an important role in Q# library development, and comprise one of the more commonly encountered decisions about naming.
 We note, however, that since type conversions are always _deterministic_, they can be written as functions and thus fall under the advice above.
-In particular, we suggest that type conversion functions should never be named as verbs (e.g.: `ConvertToX`) or adverb prepositional phrases (`ToX`), but should be named as adjective prepositional phrases that indicate the source and destination types (`XAsY`).
+In particular, we suggest that type conversion functions should never be named as verbs (for example, `ConvertToX`) or adverb prepositional phrases (`ToX`), but should be named as adjective prepositional phrases that indicate the source and destination types (`XAsY`).
 When listing array types in type conversion function names, we recommend the shorthand `Arr`.
 Barring exceptional circumstances, we recommend that all type conversion functions be named using `As` so that they can be quickly identified.